membraneframework/membrane_live_compositor_plugin/README.md

 ### Layout with shader example

 Example presents dynamically added video arranged onto tiled layout and "twisted" with simple shader.
+Shaders can be used to create custom visual effects.

 ### Transition example

 Example presents dynamic transition of input videos.
+Transitions are used for smooth, dynamical animations.

+### Dynamic outputs example

+Example presents dynamic outputs linking.
+Multiple outputs are useful for live-streaming for multiple platforms (e.g. different layout for mobile devices), target resolutions or any other case, when user want to process input videos in different ways.